wdtaylor30/wdtaylor30.github.io/_pages/resume.md

 - POLI 130: Comparitive Politics
 - POLI 150: International Relations
 - POLI 209: Analyzing Public Opinion
+- POLI 288: Strategy and Politics*
 - POLI 281: Data in Politics I
 - POLI 381: Data in Politics II
+- POLI 490: Advanced Research-Racial Disparities in Criminal Justice*
+- POLSCI 525 (Duke): Race and American Politics
+- POLSCI 630 (Duke): Probability and Basic Regression

+  _An asterisk (*) indicates that I'm currently taking a class.
+I look forward to mastering the relevant skillset at the end of the semester!_

 ## Personal Projects